smevirtual/women-in-engineering-2018/README.md

 Current data suggests that investing in women-managed technology businesses can provide a [much better return on investment](https://www.entrepreneur.com/article/309555).

-When it comes to addressing the skills gap and enhancing the innovativeness of manufacturing, we need everyone involved.
+When it comes to addressing the skills gap and enhancing the progress of manufacturing, we need everyone involved.

 However, women continue to be [drastically underrepresented in STEM-related fields](https://www.higheredtoday.org/2015/03/03/where-are-the-women-in-stem/).